jeffreytli/pikkl/README.md

 * As mentioned within the initial design documentation, we implemented a functionality in the Parse cloud database to selectively coose to remove competitions after 3 days.
 This script runs once per day at at 12am using the Parse Cloud Jobs tool.

 # Final - Differences
-Due to the dynamic nature of the game, using notification manager to notify users when they’ve been invited to a competition wasn't necessary because we decided it was best to just feature global games rather than friend-specific games.
-Users are not notified when a battle is about to end because we decided against running the app in background while it is closed.
+As discussed with Prof Seitsinger, we've decided to remove the functionality of inviting other players to specific battles.
+Initially, we were going to use notification managers to notify users when they had been invited to battles, but by redesigning the app in a way that all of the battles are global, we've removed the essential need for notification managers. **Note:** We had initially implemented the notification manager, but as a group, we've decided to remove it because each of us was being flooded with notifications, which is against common-design patterns and pretty annoying to users.

 # Final - Contributions
 Julio